wildspider57389928/Snake-and-ladder/README.md

 # Snake-and-ladder
-cuse this file for learning
+use this file for learning
 it is very basically
 but please don't claim it as your own